Birthday Cake Sundae (With Birtdhay Cake Ice Cream)

 Actually, although this past year has had some hideous moments globally, it’s been a pretty fantastic year for this blog.
-I’ve posted pretty much consistently throughout 2017, with only a small wobble in December (you can read all about that here).
-And I’ve had so many more views, comments, tweets, and emails than I could have possibly hoped for.
+I’ve posted pretty much consistently throughout 2017, with only a small wobble in December.
+One of the highlights was sharing my recipe for an Ice Cream Sundae Birthday Cake, which received an overwhelming response.
+I’ve had so many more views, comments, tweets, and emails than I could have possibly hoped for.
 So thank you all for getting involved!

 I hope you’ve all had lovely Christmases, and are all very excited and rejuvenated for a brand spanking new year.
 I’ve already been planning out some January recipes, but I’m definitely going to keep the pressure low and aim for just one new post each week going forward.
 Quality (and sanity) over quantity!